derekeder/derekeder.com/_posts/blog/2022-11-01-electrifying-our-old-oak-park-home-going-solar.md

 That’s all for now — thanks for reading!
 Stay tuned for my next post on our home electrification journey as we move on to electrifying our appliances.

+## Lessons learned {#lessons-learned}

+If you’re looking to install your own rooftop solar panels, I have a few lessons I learned that you’ll probably benefit from:

+* **We could have installed up to 17 kilowatts of solar panels**: While our 8.76 kilowatt system is enough to cover all of our current electricity needs, our roof and garage had space for up to 17 kilowatts of panels.
+As we continue to electrify our home, our electricity needs will increase, and thanks to Net metering, we would have been paid the difference in the meantime.
+One reason we sized our system smaller was due to a restriction by ComEd capping our project size to 110% of our current usage.
+However, in [March 2022, this restriction was lifted](https://illinoisabp.com/2022/03/15/comed-removes-110-cap-from-net-metering-requirements/).
+If we were to do it over, I would have gone with an even bigger system.
+If you want to get a feel for the size that’s possible for your home, look up your home on [Project Sunroof](https://sunroof.withgoogle.com/) and set the electric bill to max ($500).

+* **We could have saved more money with the Inflation Reduction Act**: The IRA, which will go into effect in 2023, provides a [30% tax credit for rooftop solar](https://www.rewiringamerica.org/app/ira-calculator/information/rooftop-solar-installation).
+This is higher than the 26% credit we got.
+If you do your project in 2023 or later, you’ll get this bigger credit.

+* **Upgrading our electrical panel at the same time was a really good idea**: Because we did it as part of your solar project, we got the same 26% tax credit for upgrading our electrical panel from 100 amps to 200 amps.
+This was necessary, as we will be plugging more things (EV charger, induction stove, heat pump) into our panel.
+With the IRA, [this credit is now 30%](https://www.rewiringamerica.org/app/ira-calculator/information/electrical-panel).

+* **There was not much benefit for us to install batteries**: It's often recommended to [install batteries along with solar panels](https://www.rewiringamerica.org/app/ira-calculator/information/battery-storage-installation).
+The main benefit of this is resilience against outages.
+Considering we don’t often experience power outages at my house, this didn’t seem worth it.
+Your situation may be different, though.

+* **There’s a chance you’ll need roof work done**: As I outlined above, we had to get a new roof before installing panels.
+When talking to Ailey Solar, they said at least 10% of their clients need roof work even if they weren't going solar, and another 10-30% have a roof that is okay today, but may not last the full minimum of 25 years (or more) of the lifetime of the solar system.
+In that case, you have a decision to make about being proactive with your roof - or to risk a costly panel removal and replacement.

 ## For the policy folks {#for-the-policy-folks}